MoritzGoeckel/DownloadQueue-NodeJS/README.md

 #DownloadQueue
-A simple queue to download web pages.
+A simple queue to download web pages in NodeJS

 ##Features
 * Parallel downloads